CLASS is supporting the academic community and developing the next generation of marine scientists.

 Access to model output

 CLASS model runs have enormous potential for analysis - way beyond that taking place within the Science programme.
 We realise that it is not always easy to know where to start in finding and analysing model output, hence CLASS will be running a summer school at the National Oceanography Centre, Southampton, 26 Feb - 1 Mar 2024, to train ECRs in model code, data and tools.
-More details will be released soon.
+For more details, please see the application form.
+Registration closes 22nd January or earlier if all places are filled.